TxnLab/deflex-js/examples/react/README.md

 ## Notes

-- This example uses the mainnet by default
+- This example uses mainnet (real assets!)
-- Supports multiple wallets: Defly, Pera, and Lute
-- Multi-account support with account switching
-- Make sure you have ALGO or the selected asset in your wallet
+- Make sure you have sufficient ALGO/assets in your account
-- The SDK automatically handles asset opt-ins when needed
+- The SDK automatically handles app and asset opt-ins when needed
 - Slippage is set to 1% by default but can be adjusted
-- Wallet state persists across page refreshes